danyul/ionical/README.md

 # ionical: Keep an eye on icals!

-- **ionical** is a command line tool (with associated Python libraries)
+- **ionical** is a command line tool for tracking schedule changes
-  for icalendar management:
+    in icalendar feeds (downloadable .ics files):
-  - Download icalendar files.
+  - Download and compare sets of icalendar files obtained on
+    different dates to generate changelogs of added/removed events.
-  - View schedules, optionally filtered by start date or event
+  - View current schedules, optionally filtered by start date
-    summary text.
+    or event summary text.
-  - Compare sets of icalendar files obtained on different dates
-    to generate changelogs showing added/removed events.
   - Classify events based on user-specified criteria
     (e.g., categorize events whose start time falls between
-    range Xpm-Ypm as being "Workshift A" events, and those
+    range Xpm-Ypm as being "Workshift A" events, and those with
-    between Qpm and Rpm as being "Workshift B" events).
+    start times in a different range as "Workshift B" events).
   - Export filtered events from calendars to CSV files,
     using user-specified filter criteria (e.g., workshifts)
     and user-specified formatting.
 - Limitations:
-  - At present, ionical only deals with icalendar start times
+  - ionical only deals with icalendar start times
-    and summary text fields.
-Other icalendar fields are ignored.
+    and summary text fields, and ignores other icalendar fields.
-    This is adequate for many simple use cases (e.g., it was
+    This proves adequate for many simple use cases (e.g., it was
     designed to track changes to employee schedules on
     [Amion](https://amion.com/), and has worked well for that).
+For icalendar management
+    involving additional fields or more complex use cases, you'll need to
+    look at other tools (or submit a pull request! :) ).
+If you're working with
+    Google Calendars, you may want to check out [gcalcii](https://github.com/insanum/gcalcli).

 ## Installing via pip:
 ```